New York City is gripped by a tense drama that unfolds fifteen stories above the street!

 Eh, whatever.
 However you want to define it it’s a terrific movie.

-Never mind with watching a trailer that might give something away, here’s the movie in six parts.
-Give it a chance!
+Never mind with watching a trailer that might give something away, here’s the movie.
+I highly recommend you give it a chance!

 See if it hooks you in within five minutes….